 Located in the center of Tokyo adjacent to the much-loved natural splendor that is the Imperial Palace gardens, the Marunouchi district is home to the city’s highest concentration of Fortune 500 companies, including the headquarters of some of Japan’s most prestigious corporations.

 Having played a pivotal role as Japan’s commercial gateway for over 400 years, the urban business hub has established itself not only as one of Tokyo’s most influential power centers, but also as an increasingly sought-after destination for high-end retail therapy and world-class dining.

-At its center is Marunouchi Naka Dori, a 1.2-kilometer (0.7-mile) long tree-lined avenue tantamount to New York City’s Madison Avenue and London’s Bond Street – a serious dining and shopping destination for foodies and fashionistas alike.
+At its center is Marunouchi Naka Dori, a 1.2-kilometer (0.7-mile) long tree-lined avenue tantamount to New York City’s Madison Avenue and London’s Bond Street – a dining and shopping destination for discerning foodies and fashionistas alike.